FEniCS/dolfinx/demo/pde/mixed-poisson/python/documentation.rst

    single: VariationalProblem; (in Mixed Poisson demo)

 To compute the solution, a :py:class:`VariationalProblem
-<dolfin.fem.VariationalProblem>` object is created using the bilinear
+<dolfin.fem.variationalproblem.VariationalProblem>` object is created
-and linear forms, and the boundary condition.
+using the bilinear and linear forms, and the boundary condition.
 The :py:func:`solve
-<dolfin.fem.VariationalProblem.solve>` function is then called,
+<dolfin.fem.variationalproblem.VariationalProblem.solve>` function is
-yielding the full solution.
-The separate components ``sigma`` and ``u`` of the solution can be extracted by calling the :py:func:`split
-<dolfin.functions.Function.split>` function.
-Finally, we plot the
-solutions to examine the result.
+then called, yielding the full solution.
+The separate components ``sigma`` and ``u`` of the solution can be extracted by calling the :py:func:`split <dolfin.functions.function.Function.split>` function.
+Finally, we plot the solutions to examine the result.

 .. code-block:: python